-Before touching the AVALANCHE VOLTS control, check that the Type 284 Pulse Generator Snap Current control (R174) is adjusted near the counterclockwise end of rotation.
+Before touching the AVALANCHE VOLTS control, check that the Type 284 Pulse Generator control (R174) is adjusted near the counterclockwise end of rotation.
 R174 is correctly adjusted when the displayed pulse horizontal time jitter is at a minimum.
 Minimum displayed time jitter is also obtained by careful adjustment of the Type 3T2 Trig Sensitivity control.
 After setting both the Pulse Generator Snap Current and the Type 3T2 Trig Sensitivity control, adjust the Type 284 TD Bias control for additional reduction in time jitter.

-Adjust the Type S-2 AVALANCHE VOLTS control and then the SNAP-OFF CURRENT control for unity loop gain.

-(See Fig. 5-8.)
-The procedure is to set the dot response while watching (the pulse top) with the AVALANCHE VOLTS control to maximize loop gain.
-If this causes the loop gain to be greater than unity, reduce it with the AVALANCHE VOLTS control and again maximize loop gain with the SNAP-OFF CURRENT control.
+g.
+Adjust the Type S-2 AVALANCHE VOLTS control and then the SNAP-OFF CURRENT control for unity dot response.
+(See Fig. 5-9.)
+The procedure is to set the dot response to unity (at the pulse top) with the AVALANCHE VOLTS control, and then to adjust the (head) SNAP-OFF CURRENT control to maximize loop gain.
+If this causes the dot response to be greater than unity, reduce it with the AVALANCHE VOLTS control and again maximize loop gain with the SNAP-OFF CURRENT control.

-If the Avalanche Transistor, the Snap-off diode, and the two Sampling Bridge diodes are good, the system risetime will be on the order of 90 ps 10% to 90%.
+If the Avalanche Transistor, the Snap-Off diode, and the two Sampling Bridge diodes are good, the system risetime will be on the order of 73 to 75 ps 10% to 90%.

-As the Type S-2 SNAP-OFF CURRENT control is turned a continuous vertical shift of the display occurs with a slight slowing of the rate near maximum loop gain.
-The final setting of the SNAP-OFF CURRENT conrol is at the slowed rate of vertical shift, almost coincident with maximum loop gain.
+As the Type S-2 SNAP-OFF CURRENT control is turned, a continuous vertical shift of the display occurs with a slight slowing of the rate near maximum loop gain.
+The final setting of the SNAP-OFF CURRENT control is at the slowed rate of vertical shift, almost coincident with maximum loop gain.

-Check the risetime (as shown in Fig. 5-6A or B).
-It must be \leq 103 ps 10% to 90%, and will probably be closer to 90 ps.
-(The 103 ps limit is calculated for the conditions of a 70 ps risetime Type 284 puse, and a 75 ps risetime Type S-2.)
+h.
+Check the risetime (as shown in Fig. 5-6C or D).
+It must be \leq 86 ps 10% to 90%, and will probably be closer to 75 ps.
+(The 86 ps limit is calculated for the conditions of a 70 ps risetime Type 284 pulse, and a 50 ps risetime Type S-2.)

-If in the previous risetime adjusting step the sampling sweep unit is not a Type 3T2, random sampling is not available to show unity loop gain dot response displays.
-In this case, each time the loop gain is to be checked, the signal and sweep rate and triggering must each be changed.
-The proper procedure for checking loop gain using a Type 3T4 or Type 3T77A sampling sweep unit follows.
+If in the previous risetime adjusting step the sampling sweep unit is not a Type 3T2, random sampling is not available to show dot response.
+In this case, each time the dot response is to be checked, the signal and sweep rate and triggering must each be changed.
+The proper procedure for checking dot response using a Type 3T4 or Type 3T77A sampling sweep unit follows:

-Fig. 5-8.
+Fig. 5-9.
 Double exposure of Type S-2 Dot Response.
 (Type 3T2 operating at Before Trigger.)